psx-spx/psx-spx.github.io/docs/README.md

 Therefore, no copyright or license have been properly acquired to republish and alter this document.
 However, since this repository will accept and proceed to issue corrections, amendments, and additions to the original work, the [fair use and derivative work doctrine](https://en.wikipedia.org/wiki/Derivative_work) is believed to be applicable in this case.

+An important detail to know about this current document, as well as the original from Martin, is that it isn't a clean room reverse engineering project, as some people may seem to believe or repeat.
+A good chunk of the original document has been either directly copy/pasted from the confidential code and documentation from Sony, or summarized and rephrased.
+As this document isn't clean room, any work derived from it shouldn't be considered clean, and anyone saying otherwise is misguided at best.

 The readable index is available at https://github.com/psx-spx/psx-spx.github.io/blob/master/docs/index.md or https://psx-spx.consoledev.net/ for easy browsing.

 To discuss the contents of this document, or hang out with like-minded people on development, hacking, and reverse engineering of Sony's first console, feel free to [join the PSX.Dev Discord Server](https://discord.gg/QByKPpH).